 Creme Brulee is what you would wish everything in life to be.
 Rich, sweet, but not too sweet, nutritious, decadent, impressive and really easy to make.
-Yep, Creme Brulee is extremely easy to make and usually can be made in around an hour.
+Yep, This Vanilla Creme Brulee Recipe is extremely easy to make and usually can be made in around an hour.
 Most of that hour is cooking time.

 Then, even better, you can freeze what you don’t need immediately.
 Saving them for just the right occasion.